-Machinery and equipment, followed by pharmaceutical products and motor vehicles, was the most exported product from the EU every year between 2016 and 2020.
+Machinery and equipment, followed by pharmaceutical products and motor vehicles, were the most exported products from the EU every year between 2017 and 2021.

 Germany was the biggest EU exporter of all top 5 export products in 2020 - machinery and equipment, pharmaceutical products, motor vehicles, chemical products and computer, electronic and optical products.

 Top 5 CPA categories in extra-EU exports, 2017 - 2021

 This article focuses on the most significant goods by value (according to the CPA classification) in extra-EU exports and presents statistics for the EU from 2017 to 2021.
 Statistics on goods traded between the EU and the world — especially the size and evolution of exports — enable the EU and national authorities to evaluate the health and competitiveness of EU industries.
 The article discusses the contribution of individual Member States to total extra-EU exports for the five most exported product groups.
 Additionally, it shows the share these product groups have in each Member State's total extra-EU exports of goods.

 This article is part of an online publication providing recent statistics on international trade in goods, covering information on the EU's main partners, main products traded, specific characteristics of trade as well as background information.

 The CPA classification consists of 40 products.
 The 24 most exported products are shown in Table 1, while the other 16 are grouped as "Other".
 Among the 24 products, 21 recorded a drop in exports in 2020, due to the Covivd-19 pandemic.
 The three exceptions were pharmaceuticals, food products and agricultural products.
 In contrast, in 2021 exports of all products increased.